Duckys-code/Movie-Finder/README.md

 bash
 Copy code
 cd Movie-Finder
-Install the required dependencies:
+Run the application:

 bash
 Copy code
-pip install PyQt6 requests
+python movie_recommendation_app.py
 Get an API key:

 You need a free API key from IMDb to fetch movie data.
-You can easily create a free account on IMDb and obtain an API key.
+Create a free account on IMDb and obtain an API key.
-Run the application:

-bash
-Copy code
-python movie_recommendation_app.py
 Troubleshooting
 If you're having trouble running the app, make sure Python is installed on your system.
 You can download it from python.org.
 Note
-This project is still a work in progress (WIP) and there will be future updates.
+This project is still a work in progress (WIP), and there will be bugs and future updates.
 If you'd like to contribute or help improve the app, feel free to reach out or submit pull requests!